-The classes began on Tuesday October 25th and are running for 8 consecutive weeks for 2 hours starting at 7PM.
+The classes begin on Tuesday October 3rd and are running for 8 consecutive weeks for 2 hours starting at 7PM.
 The classes are suitable for young and old alike.
 No knowledge of astronomy, science or maths is needed.
 You can just sit back and enjoy the 8 classes.
-Logon details/link for zoom will be sent to you before 12pm on Tuesday 25th the day the classes start.
+Logon details/link for zoom will be sent to you before 12pm on Tuesday 3rd October, the day the classes start.

 Astronomy Ireland is the world’s most popular astronomy society.